The Pursuit of Love (TV series)

-The Pursuit of Love is a British romance drama television miniseries written and directed by Emily Mortimer.
-It is based on the 1945 novel The Pursuit of Love by Nancy Mitford, which had previously been adapted as Love in a Cold Climate (1980 TV series) and Love in a Cold Climate (2001 TV series).
-It premiered on 9 May 2021.
+The Pursuit of Love is a British three-part television romantic drama written and directed by Emily Mortimer.
+It is based on the 1945 novel of the same name by Nancy Mitford, which had previously been adapted as Love in a Cold Climate (1980) and Love in a Cold Climate (2001).
+It premiered on 9 May 2021 on BBC One.

 Premise

 Two cousins navigate their lives and friendship, as they seek different things in life.